aldreth/tarrant.org.uk/_posts/2006-02-16-a-film-from-cindys-camera.md

 tags: []
 comments: []
 ---

-<p>I finished the film that was in Cindy's camera this weekend in Manchester.
-It had some photos from the summer holiday on it, some from the day after Cindy died when we went to Whitby and a couple from Manchester.</p>
+I finished the film that was in Cindy\'s camera this weekend in Manchester.
+It had some photos from the summer holiday on it, some from the day after Cindy died when we went to Whitby and a couple from Manchester.

-<p><wpg2>cindycam</wpg2></p>
+<wpg2>cindycam</wpg2>